christianvozar/heka-hipchat-output/README.md

 # Installation

-You will need an authentication token from Atlassian for HipChat's API.
+* You will need an authentication token from Atlassian for HipChat's API.
 Follow [the directions](https://www.hipchat.com/docs/api/auth) in the HipChat API documentation.
 A notification token will sufffice.

-Create or add to the file {heka_root}/cmake/plugin_loader.cmake
+* Create or add to the file {heka_root}/cmake/plugin_loader.cmake

 ```
 add_external_plugin(git https://github.com/christianvozar/heka-hipchat-output master)
 ```

-Then build Heka per normal instructions for your platform.
+* Build Heka per normal instructions for your platform.

 Additional instructions can be found in the [Heka documentation for external plugins](http://hekad.readthedocs.org/en/latest/installing.html#build-include-externals).